 Comments: This is a Premium Pet Fish, and we never see Premium Bettas like these in any of the live fish stores or the online stores that we visit.

-Premium Pet Fish are more energetic, hardier, and have brighter colors with a beautiful metallic sheen.
+Premium Pet Fish are more energetic, hardier, and have better coloration with a beautiful metallic sheen.

 Click here to learn more about Premium Pet Fish.

-Origin: Their ancestors originally lived in central Thailand, which is a country in Southeast Asia, but now Betta Fish are now found living in fish bowls and aquariums throughout most of the world.
+Origin: Their ancestors originally lived in central Thailand, a country in Southeast Asia, but now Betta Fish are found living in fish bowls and aquariums throughout most of the world.

 Maximum Size: In aquariums Male Betta Fish can grow to be about 3" long, including their tails.

-Behaviors: Betta Fish are not active swimmers and are rarely aggressive to other species of fish, but males are very aggressive to each other, flaring their fins and fighting, often one is killed by the other.
+Behaviors: Betta Fish are not active swimmers and are rarely aggressive to other species of fish, but males are very aggressive to each other, flaring their fins and fighting, often to the death of one.

 Later you'll see them release a bubble or two, and then return to get more air.